civicledger/waterledger-dashboard/README.md

-# WaterLedger Trading Platform - Single Page App
+# Water Ledger Trading Platform - Single Page App

 ## Repository Information

-This repository is the WaterLedger trading platform's interface.
+This repository is the Water Ledger trading platform's interface.
 It is a JavaScript Single Page App implemented in React.
 It uses a standard Create React App build process, and implements Redux and Redux Thunk for state management.

 ## Setup Instructions